Boccca2014/CodeGra.de/docs/guides/checking-for-plagiarism.rst

 .. note::

     Click the **Export** button on the top right hand corner to export a plagiarism report.
-Plagiarism cases will be exported in LaTeX format, so that additions and further comments can be added before exporting as PDF.
+Plagiarism cases can be exported in Docx or LaTeX format, so that additions and further comments can be added before exporting as PDF.